TooHanss/3Deez/notes.md

 probably want to normalize the screen space where 0,0 is in the middle

 try your best to understand the projection maths but if you cant thats ok.

+I should probably start with figuring out how to draw a line between points so i can draw a triangle in th terminal.